Skip to main content

 Exposing Ports

-Once you have a node port available on the cluster, you can use the replicated CLI to expose the node port to the public internet.
+Once you have a node port available on the cluster, you can use the Replicated CLI to expose the node port to the public internet.
 This can be used multiple times on a single cluster.

 replicated cluster port expose \